 - Before you start development, be sure to appropriately identify the Efficiency Innovation and/or the Disruptive Innovation in detail.
 (Efficiency Innovations should be able to answer the cheaper, faster, better benefits.
 Disruptive Innovations should be able to answer your product differentiation opportunities) You really shouldn’t even start your IoT project without a well-defined strategy and its bridge to its tactical deployment.

 - Don’t allow a product vendor to drive the agenda.
-Make sure you take the time to evaluate the landscape you want to deploy, and ensure that landscape has direct ties to the Innovations your company has planned.
+Make sure you take the time to evaluate the landscape you want to deploy and ensure that landscape has direct ties to the Innovations your company has planned.
 THEN and only then, should you be bringing in the product vendors.
-Far too many times, Intricity has been asked to untangle a mess because the solution was pigeon holed into a vendor’s agenda
+Far too many times, Intricity has been asked to untangle a mess because the solution was pigeonholed into a vendor’s agenda

 - Be judicious about the legacy baggage you decide to include.
-In an IoT project you’re going to marry some of your old processes with new processes.
-However, don’t forget that some of those old processes may be redundant as a result of deploying IoT, so you’ll need a logical solution architecture that weighs the “must have” legacy processes to be successful.
+In an IoT project, you’re going to marry some of your old processes with new processes.
+However, don’t forget that some of those old processes may be redundant as a result of deploying IoT, so you’ll need a logical solution architecture that weighs the “must-have” legacy processes to be successful.

 - Be prepared for more data.
 Manufacturing companies for the most part can hum along with a very small data footprint.
 However, when they deploy IoT they are immediately stunned by the wave of data.
-The IoT solution architecture should have a dynamic way of growing the data footprint with little impact to the IT department.
+The IoT solution architecture should have a dynamic way of growing the data footprint with little impact on the IT department.

 These are just 5 suggestions, but there are many more.
-Intricity has an entire IoT map of tasks which spans from the strategy to the technical deployment.
+Intricity has an entire IoT map of tasks that spans from the strategy to the technical deployment.
 I recommend you take a look at one of our recent project case studies linked here in the video, and then talk with one of our specialists.